microsoft/redhat-mw-cloud-quickstart/jboss-eap-standalone-rhel8/README.md

    - **Authentication Type** - Type of authentication to use on the Virtual Machine.

-   - **Admin Password or Key** - User account password/ssh key for logging into your RHEL VM.
+   - **Admin Password or SSH Key** - User account password/ssh key data which is an SSH RSA public key for logging into your RHEL VM.

    - **JBoss EAP Username** - Username for JBoss EAP Console.

    - **JBoss EAP Password** - User account password for JBoss EAP Console.

+   - **Offer** - Choose the type of offer from the dropdown options for deploying your Virtual Machine.

    - **RHSM Username** - Username for the Red Hat account.

    - **RHSM Password** - User account password for the Red Hat account.

+   - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

-   - **RHSM Pool ID** - Red Hat Subscription Manager Pool ID.
+   - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
+Mandartory if you select the BYOS offer.
+You can leave it blank if you select offer Pay-As-You-Go

    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-   - Leave the rest of the parameter values as is and accept the terms and conditions before clicking on Purchase
+   - Leave the rest of the parameter values (artifacts and Location) as is and accept the terms and conditions before clicking on Purchase

 ## Deployment Time